anna-werner/Woo-USP/readme.txt

 You can choose from four different Icon Fonts to find the icon and style you like: Dashicons, Font Awesome Icons, Linecons and Linearicons.

-= Can I use the USPs somewhere else? =
+= Can I show the USPs on other pages? =

-Not yet.
-But we plan to integrate a shortcake you can use anywhere on your website.
+Yes, you can use the shortcode [woousp] to show the USPs on any page you wish to.
+It works with classic and Gutenberg editor.

 == Screenshots ==